dotnet/docs/docs/core/tutorials/with-visual-studio.md

 ## Prerequisites

-- [Visual Studio 2022 version 17.4 or later](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=learn.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2022) with the **.NET desktop development** workload installed.
-The .NET 7 SDK is automatically installed when you select this workload.
+- [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=learn.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2022) with the **.NET desktop development** workload installed.
+The .NET 8 SDK is automatically installed when you select this workload.

   For more information, see [Install the .NET SDK with Visual Studio](../install/windows.md#install-with-visual-studio).